If someone discloses sexual violence to you, it's ok not to have all the answers. You don't need to be an expert to support them.

 Each is a normal reaction to a traumatic event.
 There is no right or wrong way to act.

-Make sure they are in a safe location away from the perpetrator if the assault has just happened, and that they have a safe place to stay.
-If they are in immediate danger dial 999 for the emergency services or call 888 from any phone on campus for Security.
+Make sure they are in a safe location away from the perpetrator if the assault has just happened.
+If they are in immediate danger dial 999 for the emergency services or phone Security on +44(0)1782 733004.
+Security can also help with emergency accommodation if needed.

-If the student won’t be seeking medical or professional support, encourage them to tell a trusted friend or family member.
-They can independently access counselling through the university's Counselling and Mental Health Support service.
-There are also various support networks they can access in our resources section.
+If the student doesn’t want to speak to an SVLO, encourage them to tell a trusted friend or family member and to seek medical advice, if relevant.
+They can independently access counselling through the University's Counselling and Mental Health Support service.
+There are also various support options they can access in the local area, depending on where the student lives.
+There are also many online support options - you can find a selection here.

 The Sexual Violence Prevention & Support Team can help with: